 When we hear, sound waves travel through the ear into the cochlea, our hearing organ in the inner ear.
 The cochlea is lined with thousands of tiny sound-sensing cells called hair cells.
 These hair cells change the sound waves into electrical signals.
 The hearing nerve then sends these electrical signals to the hearing part of the brain, which analyses them and recognises them as sound.

 What’s more, if you have hearing loss, you may be more aware of tinnitus.
 This is because you won’t hear as many environmental sounds that could otherwise help to mask it.
-In this case, hearing aids may help with both hearing loss and tinnitus.
+In this case, using hearing aids or, in more severe cases, cochlear implants, may help with both hearing loss and tinnitus.

-Two-thirds of people with tinnitus have hearing loss.
-But it’s important to remember that a third of people with tinnitus have normal hearing, and many people with hearing loss don’t have tinnitus.
+But it’s important to remember that a third of people with tinnitus don't have hearing loss, and many people with hearing loss don’t have tinnitus.

-For more information about what tinnitus can be linked to, see our factsheet Tinnitus – causes and therapies.
+To find out more about tinnitus causes, see our factsheet Tinnitus – causes and therapies.